 Buy the Berlenga pass

 Honestly, the whole process is too complicated and time-consuming for something so simple.
-But if we want to travel to the Berlengas, we have to buy the BerlengaPass.
+But if we want to travel to the Berlengas, we must buy the BerlengaPass.
 One of the advantages of the pass is that it is enough for one person in a group to register and buy passes for the entire group.

 The trip to the Berlengas